 The Palace was built by Roman emperor Diocletian at the turn of the 4th century AD and was built from white stone and marble, much of which was imported from Italy and Greece.
 Don’t be surprised if you spot a sculpture of a sphinx here and there!
 Read more about Diocletian’s Palace here.

 2. Climb the Bell Tower

 I have a love/hate relationship with bell towers because of my fear of heights, but the view is almost always 100% worth it.
-It costs 20 Kuna to climb the tower in Split, and while I’ve climbed towers taller than this in Verona and Florence, the rickety metal sheet steps once you approach the top left me feeling exposed and shaky.
+The Bell Tower is one of the top attractions in Split – it costs 20 Kuna to climb the tower, and while I’ve climbed towers taller than this in Verona and Florence, the rickety metal sheet steps once you approach the top left me feeling exposed and shaky.
 Once we got to the top, the bells started ringing and I damn near had a panic attack.
 Nevertheless, the bell tower is a relatively cheap and easy way to look across the old town of Split and the Adriatic.

 3. Visit Klis Fortress